Destination: Baku (also Quba)

-I did wonder if security is the highest employment sector in Baku, as there are guards/police/security personnel on every street corner and outside practically every building or monument.
-Subtlety isn’t their game either, as many-a-time they silently hovered over me as I took photographs of various points of interest that were not even on the strictly forbidden list (which includes subways/metro, oil fields, government buildings etc.).
+I did wonder if security is the biggest employment sector in Baku, as there are guards/police/security personnel on every street corner and outside practically every building or monument.
+Subtlety isn’t their game either, as many-a-time they silently hovered over me as I took photographs of various points of interest that were not even on the strictly forbidden list (e.g. subways/metro, oil fields, government buildings etc.).

 The Old City in Baku is a labyrinth of cobbled streets and fortifications, with quaint hotels, bazaars and cafe-restaurants nestled in between the winding residential streets.
 The 12th Century Maidan Tower (Qız Qalası) and 15th Century Shirvanshahs’ Palace (Şirvanşahlar Sarayı) offer a stark architectural and cultural contrast to what lies outside the perimeter walls.

-Proximal to the new Olympic Stadium, eerie “ghost villages” lie vacated, i.e. brand new apartment blocks which popped up just in time for the State Oil Company of Azerbaijan Republic (SOCAR) funded inaugural event and are currently unoccupied.
-The government has come under come serious criticism for the means by which all the infrastructure was created; razing historic and residential parts of the city to the ground, allegedly forcing evictions and undercompensating occupants, and censoring/crushing any sort of protests.
-Of course, it’s not the only country accused of such activity in preparation for hosting any prestigious global event (think of China, Russia, Qatar, Brazil… and pretty much any state that doesn’t already have such facilities in place and wants to build them quickly and on an impressive scale.
+Proximal to the new Olympic Stadium, eerie “ghost villages” stand vacated, i.e. brand new apartment blocks which popped up just in time for the State Oil Company of Azerbaijan Republic (SOCAR) funded inaugural event and are currently unoccupied.
+The government has come under come serious criticism for the means by which all the infrastructure was created; razing historic and residential parts of the city to the ground, allegedly forcing evictions, undercompensating occupants and censoring/crushing any form of protests.
+Of course, it’s not the only country accused of such activity in preparation for hosting any prestigious global event, for example, China, Russia, Qatar, Brazil and pretty much any state that doesn’t already have such facilities in place and wants to build them quickly and on an impressive scale.

 The Living Landscape